chinese soups home -- Cooking Tools

+It is often made up of a cooking chamber with a heating element at the bottom.
 A removable metal bowl sits in the cooking chamber on top of the heating element.
 The rice is cooked inside this metal bowl.

 Most rice cookers have cook and warm buttons.
 You can cook rice and congee in it.
 It can also be used as a steamer.
 I remember with much fondness my paternal grandmother steaming a bowl of egg custard or fresh fish in it...

-...with the rice still cooking inside.
+...on top of the rice cooking inside.

 This is how she did it.
 Rice takes about 20-30 minutes to cook while an egg custard or fish only needs 5-10 minutes.
 She would start cooking the rice first.
 When the rice is about done, she places the other dish on top of the rice.

-Talk about saving energy. \(^_^)/
+Talk about saving energy (^_^).

 Fuzzy Logic